LumengJia1004/SCOPE-C/README.md

-# SCOPE-C
+# SCOPE-C Reveals Key Roles of Long-Range Enhancer Networks in Human Cortical Neurogenesis

+SCOEP-C*, Hi-C, ATAC-seq, ChIP-seq, (sc)RNA-seq Analysis.

-SCOPE-C (Simultaneously Capture of OPEn-chromatin and Conformation) is a 3D multi-omics technology enabling to effectively map open chromatin and their spatial contacts without cell amount limitations (at least 1 to 1000 input cells!).
+*SCOPE-C (Simultaneously Capture of OPEn-chromatin and Conformation) is a 3D multi-omics technology enabling to effectively enrich open chromatin and their detailed spatial contacts capable of only 1,000 cells.

+All code used to process the SCOEP-C data can be found in: bash/s0.utils.Mapping and bash/s1.utils.CallPeakAndLoop

+All code used to generate the figures can be found in: ipynb/

-These scripts are concluded by Lumeng Jia LUMENG_JIA@DFCI.HARVARD.EDU (lumengjia@pku.edu.cn)
+These scripts are concluded by Lumeng Jia lumengjia@pku.edu.cn